randomcamel/terrachef/README.md

 This should support anything Terraform supports; it doesn't rely on an explicit list of Terraform functionality, so when Terraform adds something, you can use it via Terrachef.

-_(This was a Hack Day project, so at the moment it works more in principle than in practice.
-The gaps are really about me learning to use Terraform and applying that knowledge here; the part where a Chef recipe gets turned into Terraform JSON is pretty solid.)_
+_(This was a fun Hack Day project, so while it works, it has gaps due to lack of real-world use.
+The gaps are really about me learning to use Terraform and applying that knowledge here; the part where a Chef recipe gets turned into Terraform JSON is pretty solid.
+If you want it to be better, please [let me know](https://github.com/randomcamel/terrachef/issues)._

 ## Future Work